xiao8579/QuickCapture-Testing/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Report bugs or issues
+about: Report a bug or an issue
 title: ''
 labels: ''
 assignees: ''